One in five men

 The doctor says you have erectile dysfunction (ED).
 It sounds terrible, but it’s not the end of your sex life.
 In fact, your sex life probably is about to get much better.

 You may have a referral to a urologist, a doctor who specializes in treating this condition, for more tests.
 You may already have a trial prescription for Viagra or similar drugs.
 Whatever you’re doing next, the most important thing to remember is that you aren’t in this alone.

 Your partner is affected by the problem, and is an important part of the solution.
-Nothing is going to help you more than talking with your partner about what works, and doesn't work, for both of you.
+Nothing is going to help you with the diagnosis more than talking with your partner about what works, and doesn’t work, for both of you.

 Of Drugs and Devices

 An erection starts in the brain, where arousal signals trigger a chemical chain reaction.
 This process results in relaxation of the muscle in the blood vessel walls that keeps blood from flowing into the penis.
 Lots of different things can go wrong along the way, which is why there are so many different causes of ED.

 If you have erectile dysfunction, Viagra or similar drugs like Cialis and Levitra may very well solve your problem.
 These drugs help the arousal signal from the brain do what it’s supposed to do.
 They don’t give you an erection, but they let you have one.
 You and your partner will have to adjust to using these medicines.

 While these medications work for many people with erectile dysfunction, they don’t work for everyone.
 It is also important to know that not everyone is a suitable candidate for these drugs.
 If these issues are true in your case, there are other options to consider.